-Questions 1.
-Draw a diagram that represents the components of Equation 4 graphically.
+1. Draw a diagram that represents the components of Equation 4 graphically.
 2. What are the consequences of not satisfying Equations 5 or 6 above?
 3. What does the transmission angle indicate?
-What are the minimum and maximum transmission angles of your mechanisms?
-Based on these measurements, critique your designs; list their advantages and disadvantages.

-4. Briefly describe two real-world applications for both the crank-slider and crank-rocker quick return mechan (i.e. two each). nisms 5.
-How might you use these types of linkages for your robot project?
+Based on your measurements of the maximum and minimum transmission angles, critique your designs; list their advantages and disadvantages.
+4. Briefly describe two real-world applications for both the crank-slider and crank-rocker quick return mechanisms (i.e. two each).
+5. How might you use these types of linkages for your robot project?
+J. from might you use these types of mikages for your foodt project: